 Once you have an indication of the potential mooring capacity of the site it is fairly simple to estimate the potential gross income from moorings.

-You will need to develop realistic annual running costs such as staff costs, annual and periodic maintenance, utility costs, insurance, rates etc. You will also need a Network Access Agreement with us to connect your marina or mooring basin to our network.
+You will need to develop realistic annual running costs, such as staff costs, annual and periodic maintenance, utility costs, insurance, rates, etc. You will also need a network access agreement with us to connect your marina or mooring basin to our network.
 The annual payment for this is currently calculated at 9% of the gross revenue potential, based on the site's agreed mooring capacity.
-More information on this agreement can be found in the Our Application Process - Legal Agreements page of this website.
+More information on this agreement can be found on the Our Application Process - Legal Agreements page.

 Your scheme may be eligible for certain grants, depending on its location, site conditions, method of construction and what you are aiming to develop.
 Criteria will apply and grants are always subject to funds available.
 The Local Authority may have a grants/regeneration/small business advisor who should be able to advise you.

 In rural areas the government has grant schemes aimed at helping farmers adapt to changing markets and develop new business opportunities.
 See links below for more details.
 It is also worth checking with other regeneration agencies.

 Scotland and Wales www.direct.gov.uk